Welcome to 1800wheelchair.com

 - Maintain a cumulative Grade Point Average (GPA) of at least 3.0 (or equivalent)

-- There is no formal printed application from 1800wheelchair, all the information is on this page
+- There is no formal printed application from 1800wheelchair, all necessary information is on this page

-- There is no requirement in terms of physical disability or ability.
+- There are no requirements in terms of physical disability or ability.
 All applications are welcome

 - We do not accept fax or email applications

-- Please send your application via regular mail, no express mail will be accepted
+- Please send your application via traditional mail; no express mail will be accepted

-- Do not send any CD ROMs, letters of recommendations, tax returns, bank balances, resumes or CVs
+- Do not send any CD ROMs, letters of recommendation, tax returns, bank balances, resumes or CVs

-We are going to do another poetry contest.
+Our Winter 2014 scholarship, we are going to do another poetry contest.
 Please write a poem, in a style of your choosing, on the theme of overcoming a personal challenge.
-Please include a personal statement about yourself and how the poem reflects on your personal experience.
+Please include a personal statement that gives us an idea of who you are and how your poem relates to a challenge you've faced.
 The poem and essay (combined) should run at 750 to 1,000 words, free feel to write a little more or less.

 Send all materials to: